-A S Т U V 1 What are the connections between the landslide code info and the other codes?
+Α S Т U 1 Community What are the connections between the landslide code info and the other codes?
 Are there any disconnections between codes and maps?
-Other relevant codes/provisions Other observations: 42 Development Standards Section 1003 Hazards to Safety is closely tied to Section 1002 Protection of Natural Areas.
-1003.
-1003.02.B.2 - Contains description of required contents of engineering geologic report.
-Not as detailed as entities like Sandy or Gold Beach.
-1002.02.B - Slopes greater than 20% but less than 35% require a type 1 permit.
-Slopes above 35% require a type 2 permit.
-Type 2 permits include all hte requirements of a type 1 permit with additional requirements.
-43 Coos County From Meg Reed of DLCD email 5/15/15 For Coos County "I'm going to hold off sending you what they've recently adopted since we are working through potentially updating/streamlining their process to review hazards, including landslides, now and so what they have in place may change.
-For context, right now they have one process for reviewing applications for development in mapped landslide, liquefaction, and erosion hazard areas.
-We are working with them to somewhat red that process (which they call a "geologic assessment review") to be in compliance with the Oregon State Board of Geologist Examiners "Guidelines for Preparation of Engineering Geologic Reports.""
+Other relevant codes/provisions Other observations: 42 Clackamas County Development Standards Section 1003 Hazards to Safety is closely tied to Section 1002 Protection of Natural Areas.
+1102.02.1 - Develpoment applications must include a grading plan detailing adherance to sections 1002 and 1003.
+1003.02.B.2 - Contains description of required conter Sandy or Gold Beach.
+1002.02.B - Slopes greater than 20% but less than 35 permit.
+Type 2 permits include all hte requirements of Coos County From Meg Reed of DLCD email 5/15/15 For Coos Cou adopted since we are working through potentially up landslides, now and so what they have in place may c applications for development in mapped landslide, lic to somewhat redo that process (which they call a "ge State Board of Geologist Examiners "Guidelines for Pr tents of engineering geologic report.
+Not as detailed as entities like